siteline/swiftui-introspect/README.md

 For instance, when introspecting a `TextField`, it will:

- - Add `IntrospectionView` as the background of `TextField`
+ - Add `IntrospectionView` as an overlay of `TextField`
  - Get the view host of the introspection view (which is alongside the view host of the `UITextField`)
- - Get the next sibling containing `UITextField`
+ - Get the previous sibling containing `UITextField`

 **Please note that this introspection method might break in future SwiftUI releases.** Future implementations might not use the same hierarchy, or might not use UIKit elements that are being looked for.
 Though the library is unlikely to crash, the `.introspect()` method will not be called in those cases.

 ### Usage in production

 `Introspect` is meant to be used in production.
 It does not use any private API.
 It only inspects the view hierarchy using publicly available methods.
 The library takes a defensive approach to inspecting the view hierarchy: there is no hard assumption that elements are laid out a certain way, there is no force-cast to UIKit classes, and the `introspect()` methods are simply ignored if UIKit views cannot be found.